Missoula Officials Distort Facts To Suppress TIF Activism

 “That TIF money is only supposed to be used for 15 years, so that district was created in 2000 and was supposed to sunset after 15 years,” Ramos explained.
 “But there’s a small provision within Montana Code Annotated which states that if you settle debt within the district, it extends the district out the length of the bond for a maximum of 40 years total.
 In September of 2015, the city council sold $5 million worth of bonds for that walking bridge built with TIF funds, and extended that district out until the year 2040.
 So, all the growth in that tax base is going to be skimmed off the top until the year 2040.”

 And what company was it that helped “reimagine” Missoula’s Southgate Mall?
-The now notorious WGM Group; an organization with players working inside the Missoula City Council and other local government posts.
+The now notorious WGM Group, an organization with players working inside the Missoula City Council and other local government posts.
 The same organization now proposing the ludicrous commercial rezone that would bulldoze several historic buildings and displace Missoula locals to build luxury condos, blighting the skyline of Missoula and uprooting the fragile foundations of our community for all time.
 For once this spot zone is deemed legal, we open a Pandora’s Box of developments just like this all over Missoula in the form of precedent.

 IMG_3745